 What we stand for

-Our principles below set out our values and expectations of how we behave as a University community, both as individuals and as an institution.
+Our principles below set out our expectations of how we behave as a University community, both as individuals and as an institution.

 We commit to sharing these principles with all new students and staff members when they arrive at Warwick and underpin our desire to give students the best experience possible whilst studying here.